amphoradata/amphoradata.github.io/docs/guides/python/python-create-amphora.md

 name = "Historical hay and feed yields" desc = "Hay yields over a 10 year period from 1999 - 2009.\n Data is stored in csv format, and all measurements are in kg."

+# use descriptive labels to appear on the Amphora such as data type, structure and other relevant information
+labels = "csv,timeseries,hay,yields"

 # set a price you think is fair.
 It will be billed monthly.
 price = 10